Skip to content

 });

-Using a type assertion (or quieting an Eslint rule) is always a bit risky thing.
+Using a type assertion (or quieting an Eslint rule) is always a bit risky.
 It leaves the TypeScript compiler off the hook, the compiler just trusts that we as developers know what we are doing.
 If the asserted type does not have the right kind of value, the result will be a runtime error, so one must be pretty careful when validating the data if a type assertion is used.

 In the next chapter, we shall have a look at type narrowing which will provide a much more safe way of giving a stricter type for data that is coming from an external source.